brianlangseth-NOAA/quillback_rockfish_2021/write_up/or/_main.md

 	\item Improved understanding of where recreational fishing is commonly occuring (areas and depths) and the range of sizes available by depth would be beneficial to better inform the selectivity form.

 	\item Recruitment patterns showed lower than average recruitment in the 2000s.
-Additional evidence in the data showing such patterns in recruitment would provide additional support for model estimates.
+Additional data to support such patterns in recruitment would provide additional support for model estimates.

-	\item The presence of quillback rockfish in standard fishery-independent surveys was too sparse to include as indices of abundance.
-Fishery-independnt surveys specific to quillback rockfish would help with understanding population trends.

 \end{itemize}

 ## Comparisons with state-based fishery-independent surveys

 Fishery-independent surveys along the Oregon coast have been conducted by the ODFW.

+[maybe put in a different section?]
-[more info on Oregon surveys - maybe put in a different section - update reference earlier]
+[more info on Oregon surveys, need to update reference earlier]

 <!--chapter:end:40management.Rmd-->

 # Acknowledgments
 Many people were instrumental in the successful completion of this assessment and their contribution is greatly appreciated.
 We are very grateful to all the agers at WDFW, ODFW, and the CAP lab for their hard work reading numerous otoliths and availability to answer questions when needed.
 Jason Jannot and Kayleigh Sommers assisted with data from the WCGOP and entertained our many questions.
-We would like to acknowledge our survey team and their dedication to improving the assessments we do.
-Peter Frey and John Harms were incredibly helpful in facilitating the understanding of the STAT team as to why and when each of our assessments either encounter or do not quillback rockfish along the coast.
+We would like to acknowledge the data team and their dedication to improving the assessments we do.
+John Harms, Brenda Erwin, and Jason Edwards were incredibly helpful in understanding the available data and resolving questions about its interpretation and use.

-Melissa Head provided an area specific maturity estimate for quillback rockfish and provided insight in the complex biological processes that govern maturity processes.

 All of the data moderate assessments this year were greatly benefited by the numerous individuals who took the time to participate in the pre-assessment data webinar.
 Gerry Richter, Merit McCrea, Louis Zimm, Bill James, and Daniel Platt were provided insight to the data and the complexities of the commercial and recreational fisheries off the West Coast of the U.S. which were essential in the production of all of the quillback rockfish assessments conducted this year.

 <!--chapter:end:41acknowledgments.Rmd-->